jake-87/blog/content/blog/dependent_p1.md

 Anyone that has implemented a typechecker before may have come to the realization that telling when two things are the same is a very large component of typechecking.
 Whether it be simply checking that two arguments to `+` are both integers, or larger problems with polymorphism, the arguable core of typechecking is deciding equality.

 In a dependent language, our types can (and often do) contain expressions that must be evaluated.
-Therefore, we will start with that, first by considering how we do this for a very simple language - integer arithmetic.
+Therefore, in order to explore how we check equality in the presence of evaluation, we will first start by considering how we do this for a very simple language - integer arithmetic.
 Take two expressions:

 ```js
 1: 17 * 2 + 4 - 2